jpatel98/kanban-board-challenge/README.md

 A simple board with drag and drop feature, made with React and a drag and drop library.
 Made within 2 hours as part of an interview challenge.

 Note: Data is static and cards are not persistent (i.e card will go back to initial position once refreshed).
-Neither does it have a backend.
+Neither does it have a backend, nor is it responsive.

 ## Libraries Used
 - React Beautiful DnD: https://github.com/atlassian/react-beautiful-dnd